 On October 6, 2008, the Company announced the closure of its Imaging Solutions reporting unit.
-As of December 31, 2008, the Imaging Solutions business segment qualified as a discontinued operation component of the Company under ASC 360, "Property, Plant and Equipment," formerly SFAS No. 144, "Accounting for the Imaginment or Disposal of Long-Lived Assets" ("ASC 360").
+As of December 31, 2008, the Imaging Solutions business segment qualified as a discontinued operation component of the Company under ASC 360, "Property, Plant and Equipment," formerly SFAS No. 144, "Accounting for the Impairment or Disposal of Long-Lived Assets" ("ASC 360").
 Accordingly, the results of operations of the Imaging Solutions business and reportable segment have been classified as discontinued operations.
+All prior period information has been reclassified to reflect this presentation on the statements of operations.
 Unless noted otherwise, discussions in these notes pertain to the Company's continuing operations.